Perplexity AI Stats May 2026: Uses, Users, Market Share, and More.

 - 15% of queries were for educational use

-The study also broke down queries based on topics and subtopics, identifying six main topics:
+The study also broke down queries based on topics:

 | Topic | Percentage of all queries |